openalloc/SwiftTabler/README.md

 ## Tabler Example

-The basic example below shows the basic display of tabular data using `TablerList`, which is for the display of unbound data without any selection capability.
+The basic example below shows the display of tabular data using `TablerList`, which is for the display of unbound data without any selection capability.

 ```swift
 import SwiftUI